Bachelor of Arts in Women’s, Gender and Sexuality Studies

 - A liberal arts foundation builds versatile skills for which employers around the country recruit

 - Credit may be transferred from other regionally-accredited institutions

 - Financial aid is available for online students who qualify

-The Bachelor of Arts in Women’s and Gender Studies combines robust critical thinking and diversity to equip graduates with a marketable combination of skills that are well at home in a wide range of industries such as:
+The Bachelor of Arts in Women’s, Gender and Sexuality Studies combines robust critical thinking and diversity education to equip graduates with a marketable combination of skills that are well at home in a wide range of industries such as: